top of page

 belief systems.

-It is fought with humor, absurdity, and
+It is fought with endurance, absurdity, and

-unforgivable grace.
+grace.

-My family stayed rooted in their traditional conservative church community and tried to raise us in it.
+My family stayed rooted in their traditional conservative church

-as a skater kid in Portland.
+I became a skater kid in Portland.
+I moved between church pews and

-of it really meant or what it would cost to figure out.
+would cost to figure out.

-Then my brother descended into mental illness and disappeared
+Then my brother descended into mental illness and disappeared onto

-neither the church nor America could save him.
+nor America could save him.

 To get my brother off the streets, I searched for him in the darkest